-Definition of Fibonacci Sequence:
+Definition of the Fibonacci Sequence:

-Use of the Fibonacci Sequence:
+Use of the Fibonacci sequence:

-Benefits of the Fibonacci Sequence:
+Advantages of the Fibonacci sequence:

 - Creation of a benchmark/standard for estimating work.

 - More accurate relative estimates.